 \section{Abstract}

-We will introduce a class of graphs with coloured edges to encode root subsystems of the classical root systems, which in particular classify them up to the Weyl-group action, extending a previous construction for subsystems obtained from fission (which in turn are related to deformations of moduli spaces of meromorphic connections).
-We will further use these graphs to describe root-kernel intersections, as well as a natural quotient operation that corresponds to taking restrictions of root (sub)systems on such intersections, so that the complement of the resulting hyperplanes generalises the regular part of a Cartan subalgebra.
-Finally we will consider a slight variation of the above to encode the hyperplane arrangements only, showing there is a unique noncrystallographic such arrangement that arises.
+We introduce a class of graphs with coloured edges to encode subsystems of the classical root systems, which in particular classify them up to equivalence.
+We further use the graphs to describe root-kernel intersections, as well as restrictions of root (sub)systems on such intersections, generalising the regular part of a Cartan subalgebra.
+We also consider a slight variation to encode the hyperplane arrangements only, showing there is a unique noncrystallographic arrangement that arises.
 Finally, a variation of the main definition leads to elementary classifications of closed and Levi root subsystems.

 { }